-'''

-time t altzone;

-'''

-This variable contains the difference, in seconds, between Universal Coordinated Time and the alternate time zone, as established with tzset(BA LIB).
+''' time_t altzone; This variable contains the difference, in seconds, between Universal Coordinated Time and the alternate time zone, as established with the function tzset. unsigned char numeric[2]; This array holds local-specific information, as established by the function setlocale.

-'''

-unsigned char numeric[2];

-'''

-This array holds local-specific information, as established by setlocale(BA OS).
 Specifically, numeric[0] holds the decimal-point character, and numeric[1] holds the character used to separate groups of digits to the left of the decimal-point character in formatted non-monetary quantities.
-See localeconv(BA LIB) for more information.
+See the function '''